riotkit-org/backup-repository/README.md

 **Note:** .feature files in E2E tests are English written scenarios that should be clear to the end user, so are also an instruction/specification of given feature - can be used as a documentation

+**E2E tests on CI are performed on production mode, using a production-like container**

 ```bash
 cd e2e
 ./vendor/bin/behat